Polcoombe Practicals

 Emergencies

-All our leaders are trained in outdoor first aid.
-We’ll also send you an emergency contact number before the event, which is checked regularly for messages.
+We’ll send you an emergency contact number in advance of your visit, which will be checked regularly for messages.